Building Community Power

 The Leaves

 The members of our community who have gone through our program.
-Our goal is for them to take part in our work and take leadership in our governance once they've graduated from the fellowship program.
+Our goal is for them to take part in our work and take leadership in our governance once they've graduated from the fellowship program

-Our Previous Work
+Previous Work

 Sisters in Diaspora Collective: a group of alums and community members fighting for each other and greater justice.